bayareala8s/training/non-technical/product/README.md

    - Describe a time when you had to manage a challenging stakeholder relationship.
 What was the outcome?

-Certainly!
 Here are some comprehensive answers to the question, "Describe a time when you had to manage a challenging stakeholder relationship.
 What was the outcome?":

 ### Answer 1:
 **Improving Communication and Building Trust:**